Good stuff

 Paint me a picture.
 With numbers.

 Very well.
 The e-C3 is the first car to be based on Stellantis’ new ‘cost-efficient’ Smart Car platform.
 No, not that Smart car.
-It gets a 111bhp electric motor good for 0-62mph in 10.4 seconds and a top speed of just 84mph, mated to a 44kWh lithium ferro phosphate battery pack for up to 199 miles of range.
+At launch it was available with a 111bhp electric motor good for 0-62mph in 10.4 seconds and a top speed of just 84mph, mated to a 44kWh lithium ferro phosphate battery pack for up to 199 miles of range.

 So what’s it like to drive?